Garden City Movement (band): History

 In October 2013, Garden City Movement released their first single "Casa Mila" from the Entertainment EP.
 The song was first released on the compilation Ground Floor with the official announcement on the label BLDG5 Records and then later released officially as track number one on the Entertainment EP.

 In November 2013, the second single "Move On" was released.
 The song was first revealed on Pitchfork Media music magazine and then followed by dozens of reviews around the blogosphere.
 Earlier this year "Move On (Teen Daze Remix)" was released on Majestic Casual YouTube channel and considered to be the first release of the band.

 Following the second single, the band released the remix of Tropics to the song "Entertainment".
 The remix was Premiered on Dummymag.

 Garden City Movement first full EP was released on November 25, 2013 and followed by signing with Full Spectrum booking agency in Netherlands, Get Your Acts Together booking agency in United Kingdom and Ireland, Ink Music booking agency in Austria and Target Concerts booking agency in Germany.

 In December 2013, their first live music clip for the song "The More You Make It" was released on Clash and for the first time the band's faces were revealed to the listeners.

 In March 2014, the music video for "Move On" was released on Stereogum.
 The music video directed by Michael Moshonov, Lael Utnik, Mayan Toledano and edited by Gal Muggia.
 The music video selected for Los Angeles Film Festival.

 On April 26, 2014, Garden City Movement performed on Boiler Room live show in Tel Aviv.

-On May 6, 2014, BLDG5 Records revealed a new song of Garden City Movement and announced on a new EP from the band "Bengali Cinema" that will released in the end of June 2014.
+On May 6, 2014, BLDG5 Records revealed a new song of Garden City Movement and announced on a new EP from the band "Bengali Cinema" that would be released in the end of June 2014.
 The song "Terracotta" premiered on Stereogum and drew international attention.

 On June 23, 2014, Garden City Movement released their second EP "Bengali Cinema" was announced first on May 6, 2014 via Stereogum.
 “The name “Bengali Cinema” is just the expression of a place where you can live life to the maximum.
 If someone is in love in a Bengali movie nothing else matters and everything will be done to make it happen.”